TaloDev/docs/docs/unity/identifying.md

 }
 ```

-The `identity` parameter is optional but strongly recommended.
-It's used to identify the service that is verifying the ticket.
+The `identity` parameter is optional but strongly recommended as it ensures proper identification of the service verifying the ticket.
 It can be anything you like but must be the same as the `identity` passed to Steam when fetching the ticket.